 When I am in a crowd with a mixture of people who are, gay, lesbian, disabled, from different faiths and cultures – where nothing is “normal”, being a tranny is just about as “strange” as everyone else.
 That makes me feel good about myself.
 However I realise that this can be a heady experience, even a disturbing experience for some one new to it.
 Every week there are family, friends and new couples that visit the club.
 I try to say hello and meet all especially each new couple and so does my partner Lesley.
 We realise that this might be your first time in a night club for many years let alone a crazy place like WayOut.

-I realise that for some couples, a night out at WayOut is the first visit to a nightclub for many years.
-WayOut is not like a wedding disco it is the kind of nightclub that the movies create more like ‘Studio 54′.
+I know that for some couples, a night out at WayOut is the first visit to a nightclub for many years.
+WayOut is not like a wedding disco it is the kind of nightclub that the movies create.
 WayOut might be the first night club that you have been to that has obviously gay and lesbian people attending.
 A visit to the “brave new world” that is WayOut may mean putting many prejudges aside.
 So apart from stepping out with a partner “dressed” there is a feast of an experiences to share.

 People watching is a big part of the experience that we all enjoy.
 At the end of the night most couples tell me how much they have enjoyed themselves.
 How relaxed they felt.
 How different it was to anywhere else they had experienced and how much they look forward to coming again.
 When I see them again I am always struck that the female in the partnership has “dressed up” for the night, telling me “where else can you wear clothes like this”.

 So for me (and many of our regulars it is always the most special thing at the club to meet partners, friends and family of transgender people.
 Every week we meet new, sisters, brothers, mums (sometimes dads), friends from work, boyfriends, girlfriends, wives and lovers.
 We all need support and love and sadly so few of us have that support.